trinityimma/Team-045a-Backend/README.md

 * To start the project locally,

-* Create your own .env using .env.example as reference then and your MONGO URL string to the field **DATABASE** and
+* Create your own .env using .env.example as reference then and your MONGO URL string to the field **DATABASE**

  **RUN**:

     ```
     npm run dev

     ```

 * Create a branch FROM develop, ALWAYS CREATE YOUR BRANCH FROM DEVELOP,